OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/20-Testing_for_XXE_Injection.md

 This vulnerability can be used to conduct a number of attacks including:

 - Disclosing local files, which may contain sensitive user data or passwords.
-- Port scanning of internal hosts ("internal" in relation to the users of the web application)
+- Port scanning of internal hosts ("internal" in relation to the users of the web application).
 - Abusing the trusted application to pivot to other internal systems, to disclose internal content via HTTP requests.
 - Remote code execution by abusing XML processor vulnerabilities such as memory corruption or via plugins such as `expect` in PHP.
 - Exfiltrating sensitive information via an attacker-controlled DNS server.